QA-OpenProject/Software-Tester-Career/01-Interview-Questions/Questions.md

 - Why do you leave your current job?
 - Who did you report to?
 Name and Position
 - What's your responsibility for previous work?
-- The most difficult situation you have had to deal with in your last project?
 - What are your career five-year goals?
 - What's your ideal work environment? (peers, tech)
 - How do you handle stress?